 This gluten free dinner roll dough is really versatile, so have some fun.
 I made these in my air fryer, but you can also bake them in the oven.
 If you have felt intimidated to bake rolls since going gluten free, don't worry!
 These will turn out delicious.

 If you are trying to decide on what air fryer to get, I have a great list of the best air fryers for gluten free.
 I include a great pros and cons list for each model.
+If you love bread as much as we do, you will want to check out all of my delicious gluten free bread recipes.

-This easy gluten free dinner rolls recipe is so easy to make.
+• This easy gluten free dinner rolls recipe is so easy to make.
 I use simple ingredients, a gluten free all-purpose flour, and the ease of baking these in an air fryer adds a whole new layer of ease!
 Air fryer bread rolls are where it is at!

-If you want to try another great roll recipe, try my gluten free crescent rolls recipe too!
+If you want to try another great roll recipe, try my gluten free crescent rolls recipe, too!
 They are a great Pillsbury Crescent Rolls copycat.

 First time I’ve made a yeast roll in over five years.
 The flavor was spectacular.
 I think they are a good cross between a yeast roll and a biscuit.
 I used Cup4Cup flour.
 Very easy recipe.
 Doesn’t take long at all.
 I went by the recipe suggestion of rising in a warmed oven.
 After 45 minutes they had risen but I wondered if more time would equal bigger lift and yes, it did.
 I went an extra 10 minutes.
 Followed the recipe exactly.
 I will definitely be making these again."

-Carrie A., Pinterest user.
+Carrie A., Pinterest comment

-Ingredient notes:
+Ingredient Notes:

-- Xanthan gum - this is what holds gluten free baking together.
+• Xanthan Gum – this is what holds gluten free baking together.
 If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 1 teaspoon.

-- Light oil spray - This is only needed if you use an air fryer.
+• Light Oil Spray – This is only needed if you use an air fryer.

-- Active dry yeast - For best results, double-check the active yeast brand you use is gluten free.
+• Active Dry Yeast – For best results, double-check the active yeast brand you use is gluten free.
 Red Star Platinum is NOT gluten free!

 I used a Corsori 3.4 qt air fryer to make this recipe, but I am getting ready to get the 5.8 qt air fryer because I need a larger air fryer to cook more at once.
 If you are a family of two, the 3.4 qt should be large enough.

-If you love bread and rolls with your meals, you will also want to try my easy gluten Free Biscuits recipe.
+If you love bread and rolls with your meals, you will also want to try my easy Gluten Free Biscuits recipe.
 (And yes, you can make them in the oven or your air fryer!)

 You only get one good rise with gluten free flour, so I encourage you to shape the rolls, then do the rise.